ankurk91/bandwidth-notification-channel/README.md

 ## Usage

-Now you can use the Bandwidth channel in the `via()` method inside your Notification class:
+You can use the Bandwidth channel in the `via()` method inside your Notification class:

 ```php
 <?php